Skip to main content

 At the core of Clemson’s local area network are two fully redundant, 100 Gbps-connected Juniper QFX10008's.
 These have multiple 40 Gbps-connected links to Cisco Nexus 7700's in diverse campus locations.
 The Nexus switches aggregate dual 10 Gbps connections from Cisco 9300 switch stacks that serve as building network distribution and access switches.
 The multi-gigabit Cisco 9300s allow end user connections of up to 5 Gbps.
 This network design has zero single points of failure in the core and distribution layers, is consistent across Clemson’s entire campus, is easy to troubleshoot, and behaves deterministically, should link or equipment failure occur.

-The C-Light Network is Clemson University’s upstream connection to the national research community via direct fiber between Clemson, Atlanta, and Charlotte.
-C-Light connects to Internet2, a national high-speed research and education network in Atlanta and Charlotte, including a dedicated 100Gbps connection to Internet2's Advanced Layer 2 Service (AL2S) network, to provide Clemson University's research community high speed and redundant connections for their research needs.
-C-Light currently provides over 160Gbps upstream capacity to its membership with geographically redundant connections in Atlanta, Charlotte, Clemson, Anderson, and Columbia.
-C-Light's network brings Clemson the technological infrastructure that faculty and researchers need to collaborate nationally and internationally with colleagues and access resources, maintaining Clemson University's in the national research conversation.
+The SC-REN Network is Clemson University’s upstream connection to the national research community via direct fiber between Clemson, Atlanta, and Charlotte.
+SC-REN connects to Internet2, a national high-speed research and education network in Atlanta and Charlotte, including a dedicated 100Gbps connection to Internet2's Advanced Layer 2 Service (AL2S) network, to provide Clemson University's research community high speed and redundant connections for their research needs.
+SC-REN currently provides over 160Gbps upstream capacity to its membership with geographically redundant connections in Atlanta, Charlotte, Clemson, Anderson, and Columbia.
+SC-REN’s network brings Clemson the technological infrastructure that faculty and researchers need to collaborate nationally and internationally with colleagues and access resources.